 Off the Beaten Path: Laura Marble’s Journey to Becoming a Leader in Information Technology

-Laura Marble, Interim Chief Information Officer (CIO) for Blue Cross Blue Shield of Michigan, has always had a passion for language.
+Laura Marble, Vice President of Michigan Delivery Systems and Support for Blue Cross Blue Shield of Michigan, has always had a passion for language.
 Earning undergraduate degrees in French and Spanish with a minor in Business from Alma College, never did she think her career path would take her from “Parlez-vous Français?” to “Password Authentication Protocol.”
 However, a tight job market caused her to traverse a completely different career path that led her to IT.

 As she states, “In any career, as much as you plan or have a vision for what you want to do, life serves up opportunities and you have to take them.”